Mercer Advisors Logo

 • Some states have laws that recognize marriage if you’ve lived together for a period of time.
 You or your intended spouse may have been married before and not even know it.
 You don’t want your current partner or heirs to have to deal with a past love showing up after your death and laying claim to part or all of your estate.

-Generally speaking, when deciding to leave parts of an estate to their partner, it’s generally easier for unmarried same-sex couples to set this up before they get married.
-So, LGBTQ couples who want to wed may want to consider a prenuptial agreement or place assets they want to leave for other beneficiaries into a trust to protect these assets.
-Also, if you or your partner have any past legal unions or marriage, it’s a good idea to clear these up before getting married.
-This may take time and some expense, but it’s better to tackle those issues upfront than later.
+When deciding to leave parts of an estate to a partner, it’s generally easier for unmarried same-sex couples to set this up before they get married.
+LGBTQ couples considering marriage may want to consider a prenuptial agreement or place assets they want to leave for other beneficiaries into a trust to protect these assets.
+Also, if either partner has any past legal unions or marriages, it’s a good idea to clear these up before getting married.
+This may take time and some expense, but it’s better to tackle those issues upfront rather than later.

 It’s also critical to have the “money talk” with your partner; this should happen whether you’re getting married or not.
 If one partner has past financial entanglements or unresolved lawsuits, it’s good to disclose these issues and talk through them.
-One couple postponed their marriage after realizing that one of them had a low credit score, preventing them from securing a mortgage to buy a house.
-Also, when you combine incomes, you may end up paying more in income tax, so having these conversations early on will help you both to develop a plan that considers your entire financial picture.
+Having these conversations early on will help you both to develop a plan that considers your entire financial picture.

 This document may contain forward-looking statements including statements regarding our intent, belief or current expectations with respect to market conditions.
 Readers are cautioned not to place undue reliance on these forward-looking statements.
 While due care has been used in the preparation of forecast information, actual results may vary in a materially positive or negative manner.
 Forecasts and hypothetical examples are subject to uncertainty and contingencies outside Mercer Advisors’ control.